 PineTrees

 When pioneers first came to this country, the pine was the monarch of the forests.
 White pines with trunks six feet in diameter, soaring to a height of 250 feet, were easily found.
 In those days of trailblazing, exploration, and majestic sailing ships, the long, straight trunks of white pine were the preferred choice for ship’s masts.
-The whitish resin which seeps out of the wounds of the pine tree was mixed with beeswax to seal the seams of canoes.
+The whitish resin that seeps out of the wounds of the pine tree was mixed with beeswax to seal the seams of canoes.
 Cities were built upon the timbers of the pines.

 After decades of abundance, pine forests are now planted and managed like farms.
 Although pine continues to be a principal building material of choice, the great pines have been relegated to our national parks for viewing and protection.